-Enterprise Architect has a powerful and flexible Relationship Matrix that can be used to visualize coverage of any two dimensions including Activities and Roles.
+Enterprise Architect has a useful and flexible Relationship Matrix that can be used to visualize coverage of any two dimensions including Activities and Roles.
 Activities and Roles can be grouped into Packages and displayed in a matrix view, with visual indicators showing if an Activity has a Role associated with it.
-The matrix can be saved to the Resources window and recalled at any time.
+The matrix can be saved to the 'Resources' tab of the Browser window and recalled at any time.
 The matrix can be included in automatically generated reports or exported to a spreadsheet file for further analysis.
 The Organization Chart diagram can be used to assist in the analysis of roles used in the matrix.